 "The Pages of Testimony Repository represents a huge-scale collective memorial to Holocaust victims, unprecedented in history in both its dimensions and its intent to preserve the names as symbols of their humanity.
 Comprised of invaluable personal hand-signed testimonies, it is unique in the world," said Dr. Alexander Avram, Director of the Hall of Names.
 UNESCO's Memory of the World Program raises to a global level the awareness and the imperative of preservation of, and access to, unique and irreplaceable documentary heritage in various parts of the world.
 The Memory of the World Register, founded in 1995, includes 299 items worldwide endorsed by the Director-General of UNESCO.

-In addition to Pages of Testimony, The Central Database of Shoah Victims' Names contains names from varied archival sources, bringing the total number of individual victims registered to 4.5 million.
-We also urge the public to submit Pages of Testimony for victims registered only through archival listings as these pages often provide additional biographical information and constitute a far more powerful, personalized form of lasting commemoration for the victim.
+In addition to Pages of Testimony, The Central Database of Shoah Victims' Names contains names from varied archival sources, bringing the total number of names registered to four and a half million (as of January 2015).

 Yad Vashem urgently encourages the public to submit Pages of Testimony, which provide a powerful and personalized form of lasting commemoration for Shoah victims.
 Photographs and other personal documentation about the victims provide additional biographical information to the historic record.
 For assistance contact: email@example.com.

 Download Pages of Testimony in 11 languages.